Become a Trip Prep Specialist

 We hire TPSs through both dedicated Trip Prep Specialists Hiring Events and Trip Leader Hiring Events.

 Trip Prep Specialists Job Description, Pay & Benefits

-TPSs work behind the scenes in tandem with Trip Leaders to ensure smooth Trip Logistics before and after each departure.
-They are key field staff who are critical to the success of Backroads trip operations.
-The TPS position requires someone with a systematic and methodic approach to numerous logistical tasks, self-sufficiency, great attention to inventory detail, ability to maintain exceptional condition of all bike equipment, has great organization skills, loves keeping things in order and has desire to create a great working environment with trip leaders and global Operation Teams.
-The TPS role does not work "on trip" and will be based in the hubs of our many regions.
-As a TPS you will likely work a standard 35-40 hour work week (sometimes, more) based in the warehouse or office in the region.
-The amount of work each week will vary based on the number of departures.
-You will be responsible for preparing and managing many aspects for trip departure and turnover.
-Specifically: bikes, vans, trailers, and trip-related paperwork.
-TPSs may also be scheduled to transport equipment from one region to another, in Backroads terms: "unit drives".
+Trip Prep Specialists (TPSs) work behind the scenes in tandem with Trip Leaders to ensure smooth Trip Logistics before and after each departure.
+The TPS position requires someone with a systematic and methodic approach to numerous logistical tasks, self-sufficiency, organization, attention to inventory detail, ability to maintain exceptional condition of all bike equipment and the desire to create a great working environment with Trip Leaders and global operation teams.
+The TPS role is based in the hubs of our many regions but does not work "on trip."
+As a TPS, you will likely work 35 - 40 hours each week with the amount of work varying based on the number of departures.
+You will be responsible for preparing and managing bikes, vans, trailers and trip-related paperwork.
+TPSs may also be scheduled to transport equipment from one region to another on "unit drives."
 This may be a quick trip from Tuscany to Southern France, or a longer haul from Utah to Alaska.